hexicles/TerraMagnaWiki/content/Of Gods and Guilds/Factions/Kingdom/League of Guilds.md

   - Faction
 ---

 League of Guilds: Altruistic Faction of Guildmasters that commune to keep the nobility in check.
 Craftsmen act as Guildmasters’ right hands and collect info for their guildmasters.
 Their icon is of a small guild hall.
-Earning the respect of Guildmasters allows faction members to get physical support from guild’s craftsmen and apprentices. ^1e5f26
+Earning the respect of Guildmasters allows faction members to get physical support from guild’s craftsmen and apprentices.

+##### Grail 20:
+[[Sinclaire Dahral]] [[Story 2|accepts the position of Instrument]].
+He seeks to unite all the disjointed guilds within the league under a single banner.